Neptune-Digital-UK/BASC_Tools/ELIGIBILITY_AI_CONVERSATIONAL.md

 Before answering any eligibility questions, you MUST query and reference these authoritative documents:
 1. **RISK APPETITE RULES** - For risk appetite determination (ELIGIBLE/INELIGIBLE/UW_SUBMIT)
 2. **MEDICAL COVERAGE ELIGIBILITY RULES** - For coverage eligibility matrix and restrictions
+3. **MEDICAL COVERAGE RATES** - For premium rates, deductibles, limits, and co-pay options for eligible coverages

 These files contain the complete, authoritative rules.
 Use them as the source of truth for all guidance.